 They also sell a wide range of local South Australian products such as cured meats, cheeses, sauces, jams, milk and other items.

 If you happen to be staying in the area, they do amazing-looking breakfast boxes, cheese plates and other delicious packs that can be pre-ordered for your stay too.

 Where to Stay in Strathalbyn

-While we clearly didn’t stay in Strathalbyn this time, we did take a quick peek at some of the accommodation options because we would love to come and spend a weekend down here to explore further.
-The Strath Motel seems to be a good solid choice for motel style accommodation or for a historic B&B right in town try Gasworks B&B Cottages.
-I also loved the look of the Evandale Villas, modern accommodation located a little out of town.
+While we didn’t stay in Strathalbyn this time, we did take a quick peek at some of the accommodation options because we would love to come and spend a weekend down here to explore further.
+The Strath Motel seems to be a good solid choice for motel-style accommodation or for a historic B&B right in town try Gasworks B&B Cottages.
+I also loved the look of the Old Bull Creek Luxury Retreat, modern accommodation located a little out of town.